Lifetime Achievement Award in Community and Restorative Justice

 - Professional Practice

-- Embodied the principles and practices of restorative and/or community justice within their personal and professional lives.
+- Embodied the principles and practices of community and restorative justice within their personal and professional lives.

-- Mentored people in the restorative and/or community justice fields.
+- Mentored people in community and restorative justice fields.

 - Been a living role model who inspires others.

 - Worked in the best interest of the greater good.

 - Advanced the fields of community and restorative justice nationally and/or internationally.

 Co-Founder and former Executive Director of Restorative Justice for Oakland Youth (RJOY)

 Founder of IIRP (International Institute for Restorative Practices) Bethlehem, PA